Your Ad Here

 .

-He was told these girders were to be used in the construction of the Verrazano Narrows Bridge, but the date on the restriction card is 1968, four years after the bridge actually opened.
-They might have been used for new arterial highway approach for the Verrazano, but not for the bridge itself.
+He was told these girders were to be used in the construction of the Verrazano Narrows Bridge and that is the story he related to me.
+But the date on the restriction card is 1968, four years after the bridge actually opened.
+So, I thought they might have been used for a new arterial highway approach for the Verrazano, but not actually for the bridge itself.
+As it turns out they were in fact for the lower deck of the bridge, which opened for traffic in June 1969 and built after the bridge initially opened.

 After the load was removed, the riggers gave my father one of the excessive dimension cards, which I found going through his collection after my father passed in October 2009.
 The restriction cards were affixed to the three 50' flat cars, and can be seen in the left photo above just below the end of the girder: